grafana/pyroscope/docs/sources/configure-client/grafana-agent/java/_index.md

 ### Set privileges for the collector

-You must run the collector, either Grafana Alloy as root and inside host `pid` namespace for the `pyroscope.java` and `discover.process` components to work.
+You must run the collector, such Alloy, as root and inside host `pid` namespace for the `pyroscope.java` and `discover.process` components to work.

 ### Start the collector